noaa-afsc-mace/AFSC-AASI-APES_GCP/README.md

 # APES DEMO
-This repo includes code to setup a custom Docker Jupyter Lab notebook for running [APES](https://github.com/ElOceanografo/ProbabilisticEchoInversion.jl), [APES examples](https://github.com/ElOceanografo/APESExamples), and usign AWS and Google Cloud CLI's.
+This repo includes code to setup a custom Docker Jupyter Lab notebook for running [APES](https://github.com/ElOceanografo/ProbabilisticEchoInversion.jl), [APES examples](https://github.com/ElOceanografo/APESExamples), and using AWS and Google Cloud CLI's.
 Our Docker notebook is based on [Docker Jupypter datascience-notebook](https://quay.io/repository/jupyter/datascience-notebook).
 The following instructions are to set-up a Google Cloud Workstation to run APES.